Zraxyl/build_toolset/README.md

 # Tools for developemnt

-* This is basic toolset of tools for Evolix development environment.
-Sets up everything from pkg management to source clones ( basic env for all new devs )
+* This is basic toolset of tools for Zraxyl development environment.

-# Packages needed to work with these scriptlets
+# Packages needed to work with the scriptlets

 ```
 ## modules deps ( docker, mkiso and builder )